 It’s not that Crete isn’t great, it is (read more below).
 It’s just that Santorini is mind-blowing.
-I’ve been to a lot of islands before, and even some volcanos, but nothing prepared me for Santorini.
+I’ve been to a lot of islands before, and even some volcanos, but nothing prepared me for the Greek island of Santorini.

 Santorini is a lot whiter than most places, even Boston.

-The morning of our last day in Athens, we caught a short flight to Santorini, about 200 kilometers south of Greece.
 This circular cluster of small islands peeking out of the middle of the Mediterranean Sea—an archipelago, if you want to be technical—is actually the caldera of a now-dormant volcano.
-Essentially, it’s what’s left after four millennia of turbulent eruptions.
+Essentially, it’s what’s left of an underwater volcano after four millennia of turbulent eruptions.
 So calling Santorini an “island” is more like wishful thinking.
 It is, regardless, spectacularly beautiful.

 Our white-washed room at Villa Tholos was so bright, sunglasses were mandatory until 11pm.
-Its walls jutted straight out from the steep cliff-side and offered staggering views of the entire bay and the so-called, “most famous sunset in the world.”
+Its walls jutted straight out towards the water from the cliff side, offering staggering views of Santorini, the entire caldera itself, and the so-called, “most famous sunset in the world.”
 Even though we didn’t try very hard, we couldn’t disprove it.

 The Greek archaeological dig site known as Akrotiri.